Inflectra/rapise-documentation/docs/Guide/custom_libraries.md

 ## Basic Support

+Define one or many application-specific [Global Objects](../Guide/global_objects.md).

+## Advanced Support

-**Add a Matcher Rule** to the library for every window type in your application.
-The `SeSMatcherRule` includes information to identify your application, and a set of behaviors.
+**Add a Matcher Rule** to the library for every object type in your application.
+The `SeSMatcherRule` includes information to identify the object and a set of behaviors.

 ```javascript
 var *yourApplicationRule* = new SeSMatcherRule(